Estimated reading time: 4 mins

 1. Eat a Diverse and Balanced Diet

-A diverse diet rich in whole foods, such as fruits, vegetables, whole grains, lean proteins, and healthy fats, can help promote a balanced gut microbiome.
+A diverse diet rich in whole foods, such as fruits, vegetables, a small quantity of unprocessed whole grains, lean proteins, and healthy fats, can help promote a balanced gut microbiome.
 Incorporate a variety of plant-based foods to increase the intake of fiber and other nutrients that support gut health.

 2. Consume Fermented Foods